Windows Shares (SMB)

 AFP shares are deprecated and not available in TrueNAS.

-To customize your SMB share to work with a migrated AFP share or with your MacOS, use the Advanced Options settings provided for these use cases:
+To customize your SMB share to work with a migrated AFP share or with your Mac OS, use the share option on the Purpose dropdown list and the Advanced Options settings provided for these use cases:

-Use Apple-style Character Encoding converts NTFS illegal characters in the same manner as MacOS SMB clients.
+Use Apple-style Character Encoding, listed under Other Options for all share types except Time Machine Share and External Share, converts NTFS illegal characters like the Mac OS SMB clients do.
 By default, Samba uses a hashing algorithm for NTFS illegal characters.

 Private SMB Datasets and Shares

-Enabling SMB Audit Logging To enable SMB audit logging, from either the Add SMB or Edit SMB screens, click Advanced Options, scroll down to Audit Logging and select Enable.
+Enabling SMB Audit Logging To enable SMB audit logging, from either the Add SMB or Edit SMB screens, click Advanced Options, scroll down to Audit Logging, and select Enable.

 Tuning ACLs for SMB Shares